greenchef/jakefiles/README.md

 ## Jake Files
+This is a collection of tasks executed with the Jake task runner.
+See http://jakejs.com/

 ### Prerequisites
 1. aws-cli installed and configured
-2. docker installed, docker hub account, logged into docker
+2. docker installed
 3. Correct node installed (`cat .nvmrc`, then use `nvm` to install/use that version)

 ### Quick Start
 1. npm i -g jake
-1. Clone repo
+2. Clone repo
-1. cd to jakefiles
+3. cd to jakefiles
+4. npm i
-1. cp the `example.env` to `.env` and add appropriate values.
+5. cp the `example.env` to `.env` and add appropriate values.
 Note: Paths must be absolute and may not use `~`.
 Example: `/Users/USERNAME/PATHTOREPO`
-1. npm i
-1. jake -T
+6. jake -T

-### What am I
-This is a collection of tasks executed with the Jake task runner.
-See http://jakejs.com/

-### Contribute
-Feel free to make additions to this repo.
-If you are changing the namespace structure or an existing task please submit a PR.

 ### How to Deploy to Staging or Production
 Make sure your .env file is up to date
 (Example: `PATH_TO_CONSOLE=/Users/bgreene/GreenChef/console-web/`)

 1. Navigate to the folder you want to deploy.
 (Example: `greenchef/services/server-greenchef`)